DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 comments: true
 ---

-Api Management released a new feature earlier this year called Ahtorizations it's still in *preview*.
+Api Management released a new feature earlier this year called Auhtorizations it's still in *preview*.
 In this post we will go through what it is and show why you should start using them!

 ### Background
 In API Management we want to connect to many systems in order to provide a good api for our consumers.
 These systems often have different ways of athenticate, the ones that are protected by Oauth2 has now got an much better experince, [read details on Authorizations overview](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview).